carlosgub/JetCoMovie-App-/README.md

 <img width="474" alt="image" src="https://user-images.githubusercontent.com/30916886/215863998-a1dc026c-3b3c-45c6-a8fc-478302d85b6a.png">

 ## V2 ![](https://geps.dev/progress/100)
-- [X] Add the Movie Detail View
+- [X] Add the Movie Detail View.
-- [X] Add logic to the booking buttom in the Movie Detail View save the movie in the database to later use this database for the Tickets View
+- [X] Add logic to the booking buttom in the Movie Detail View save the movie in the database to later use this database for the Tickets View.

 ## V3 ![](https://geps.dev/progress/100)
-- [X] Add the Search View (Works but I will refactor some code)
+- [X] Add the Search View.
-- [X] Add the Tickets View
+- [X] Add the Tickets View.

 ## V4 ![](https://geps.dev/progress/15)
 - [ ] Add styles, create styles and do some refactor
 - [ ] Add light/dark theme switch button to the Profile View

 ## V5
+- [ ] Add support to different Screens.
+- [ ] Add Unit test.

+## V6
-- [ ] Add a "Login" in the Profile View
+- [ ] Add a "Login" in the Profile View.
-- [ ] Add some unit test

 ## Features